alex-truby/colorado_drought_study/README.md

 #test README

 #give summary of original data sets
+*use table from proposal
 #what does each bring?
+*compare the different drought indices
 #what does the final dataset look like?
+*make new summary table

 #goals
 *how do drought trends change from 2000 - 2016